Mas Blau (Barcelona Metro)

-Mas Blau is a Barcelona Metro station, located in the El Prat de Llobregat municipality, in the Metropolitan area of Barcelona.
+Mas Blau (/ca/) is a Barcelona Metro station, located in the El Prat de Llobregat municipality, in Barcelona metropolitan area.
 The station is served by line L9.

 The station is located at the Mas Blau industrial park, which serves logistical, automotive and technological enterprises.
 Its only entrance is by the Carrer Alta Ribagorça, which serves an underground ticket hall.
 The two 100 m long side platforms are at a lower level.

 The station was opened in 2016, when line L9 was extended from Zona Universitaria station to Aeroport T1 station.

+In 2024, it was the tenth least used station in the Barcelona Metro network according to official TMB data, with 463,777 passengers.